mendix/RestServices/README.md

 A published microflow should have a single transient object as argument.
 Each field in this transient object is considered a parameter (from HTTP perspective).
 Complex objects are supported if JSON is used as transport mechanism.
 The return type of the microflow should again be a transient object or a String or a filedocument.
 In the latter case, the string is considered to be the raw response of the operation which is not further processed.

 Publishing a microflow is as simple as calling `CreateMicroflowService` with the microflow that provides the implementation.
 The name of the operation will be derived form the microflow name.
 The meta data of the operation is published on *&lt;app-url&gt;/rest/*, including a [JSON-schema](http://json-schema.org/) describing its arguments.
 The endpoint for the operation itself is *&lt;app-url&gt;/rest/&lt;public-name&gt;*.
 For securing your microflow service see [Securing published services](#securing-published-services)

+### Microflows with template paths

+It is possible to provide a template path when registering a microflow service.
+This allows for constructing more complex URLs, from which values are parsed.
+For example, a microflow could be defined with the template path: `groups/{groupId}/users/{userId}`.
+If that service would be called with `http://myapp.com/rest/groups/123/users/John`, the attribute `groupId` of the input argument of the microflow would be instantiated with the value `123`.
+Likewise, the attribute `userId` would be instantiated with the value `John`.

 ## Publishing a data service